-Lead Agency: Emergency Management Supporting Agencies: Public Works, Township Administration Hazard(s) of Concern: ☑ Dam Failure □ Disease Outbreak □ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☑ Hurricane □ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: opted debris management plan.
-Without a plan place to properly address debris and do not have Description of the Solution: procedures and guidelines for managing dis is management plan.
-This plan will establish aster debris in a coordinated, environmentally plan will identify responsibilities for execution of mporary collection areas.
-Estimated Cost: Staff time Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 5 Benefits: The action will result in increased quicker an d more efficient cleanup after disaster events.
-Impact on Socially Vulnerable Populations: Not Applicable Impact on Future Development: Not Applicable Impact on Critical Facilities/Lifelines: Not Applicable Impact on Capabilities: The action will result in increased post disaster capabilities.
-Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events.
-This action will increase the capabilities to respond to these events.
-Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority High DMedium □Low Alternatives: Action Evaluation No Action Current problem remains Rely on federal cleanup These services may or may not be available Rely on state cleanup These services may or may not be available
+Lead Agency: Emergency Management Supporting Agencies: Public Works, Township Administration Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ⊠Hurricane □Infestation ⊠Nor'easter ⊠Severe Weat ⊠Severe Winte Description of the Problem: The Township currently does no in place, there are no identified identified locations for debris st resources in pla Description of the Solution: The municipality will develop a procedures and guidelines for r responsible, and cost-effective the plan.
+The plan will align witl managing disast manner.
+The pl ter debris in a co an will identify re oordinated, environmentally esponsibilities for execution of Estimated Cost: Staff time Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 5 Benefits: The action will result in increase ed quicker and ı more efficient cle eanup after disaster events.
+Impact on Socially Vulnerable Populations: Not Applicable Impact on Future Development: Not Applicable Impact on Critical Facilities/Lifelines: Not Applicable Impact on Capabilities: The action will result in increase ed post disaster capabilities.
+Climate Change Considerations: Climate change may result in a disaster events.
+This action will Mitigation Category ⊠Local Plans and Regulations □Structure and Infrastructure F ems Protection (NSP) ad Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) ource Protection (NR) and Control Projects (SP) Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem remains Rely on federal clea nup These service s may or may not be available Rely on state clear nup These services may or may not be available

-Action 2025-FrankfordTwp- 05 Dam Owner Partnersh nin Action 2020-1 ranktoru mp- 00.
-Dam Owner i arthersh 'nΡ
+Action 2025-FrankfordTwp-05.
+Dam Owner Partnership